haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_9.0.x.md

     * Reduce the size of Seafile package
     * You can change ElasticSearch setttings more easily
 3. The built-in Office file preview is now implemented by a separate docker image.
 This makes is more easy to maintain.
 We also suggest users to use OnlyOffice as an alternative.
-4. Seafile package for CentOS is no longer maintained.
-We suggest users to migrate to Docker images.5.
-We rewrite HTTP service in seaf-server with golang and move it to a separate component (turn off by default)
+4. Seafile community edition package for CentOS is no longer maintained (pro editions will still be maintaied).
+We suggest users to migrate to Docker images.
+5. We rewrite HTTP service in seaf-server with golang and move it to a separate component (turn off by default)

 The new file-server written in golang serves HTTP requests to upload/download/sync files.
 It provides three advantages: